ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 2. Global symbols referenced in the modules but defined elsewhere (nonstatic).
 Called *externals* .
 3. Local symbols are defined and referenced exclusively by the module (static).
 Doesn't include local variables, just functions and global variables defined with `static`.

-Local vars defined with `static` are no managed on the stack.
+Local vars defined with `static` are not managed on the stack.
 Instead the compiler allocates space in `.data` or `.bss` for each definition and creates a local linker symbol in the symbol table with a unique name.

 Symbol tables contain an array of structs that define things like the byte offset into the string table for the name, the symbol's address (either relative to the file if relocatable or an actual address for executable), the size of the object, the type (either data or function), etc.